ledwards6124/PokeGames/README.md

 # PokeGames

-**Pokegames** is a web-based Pokémon application built with Python and React.
+**PokeGames** is a web-based Pokémon application built with Python and React.

 ## Table of Contents